Present Perfect Tense

 a nice lady with some food

-He has lost his cloths.
+He has lost his clothes.

-a man without cloths
+a man without clothes

 States that started in the past,